SeisSol/SAMPLER/README.md

 Refer to its README.md for mor information.

 ## Known Issues
 * The `--memory-limit` or `-m` argument imposes a soft limit on the memory used.
-Use about half of the memory available on your machine / cluster node.
+Thus, choose about half of the memory available on your machine / cluster node.

 [1]: http://www.seissol.org/